teodorlu/bbslideshow/README.md

 Write slides as plain text, then show them from a terminal.

-Supports quick navigation forwards & back, selecting any slide, and quickly launching a babashka REPL.

 ## Usage

 1. Write your slides with the `.slide.txt` extension.